Cuisine[s] Michel Troisgros

 “Restaurant La Cime” is a refined restaurant set up in Hommachi, known as Osaka’s office district, where you can enjoy French cuisine.
-Chefs and foodies from near and far visit the restaurant to experience the unique, unbridled dishes created by Chef Yusuke Takada, which have earned him Famous gourmet guide 2 stars.
+Chefs and foodies from near and far visit the restaurant to experience the unique, unbridled dishes created by Chef Yusuke Takada, which have earned him 2 stars.

 Serving modern French cusine, Chef Yusuke Takada likes to incorporate ingredients from his birthplace Amami Island, which lies between Kyushu and Okinawa.
 Eating at La Cime is an exciting affair as the chef uses bold combinations of ingredients which are carefully balanced at the same time.

 Enjoy simple yet dedicate starred traditional Japanese cuisine made by the skilled owner-chef